pjaos/pipenv2deb/README.md

               folder is normally removed when the build is complete.
   --rpm       Produce an RPM installer as well as the debian installer.
   --tgz       Produce a TGZ installer as well as the debian installer.
-  --no_check  Do not perform a 'pipenv check'
+  --check     Perform a 'pipenv check' before building the installer.
+  --venv_oip  If this option is used the .venv folder is not placed in the
+              install path.
+The default is for the .venv foldler to be placed in the install path under /usr/local/bin/<app folder name>.
+If this option is used then the default pipenv location is used which is typically under ~/.local/share/virtualenvs
 ```

-## Building the pipenv2deb debian file

-To build a deb installer file for this package ensure p3build is installed
-and enter 'sudo p3build'.
-This will create the *.deb file in the packages
-folder.
-See https://github.com/pjaos/p3build for details on installing p3build.